Watford F.C.: Pozzo family era

 In June 2012, Laurence Bassini completed the sale of the club to the Pozzo family (Gino Pozzo and his father).
 Following Dyche's sacking, the new owners brought in former Italy international Gianfranco Zola to take charge.
 In the 2012–13 season Watford finished third in the Championship, and reached the play-off final where they were defeated in the final by Crystal Palace 1–0 via an extra-time penalty by Kevin Phillips.
 The following season, Giuseppe Sannino replaced Zola, as their new manager and the team finished the season in 13th place.
-Sannino resigned at the start of the 2014–15 season and was replaced by Óscar García, who left shortly afterwards for "health reasons."
+Sannino resigned at the start of the 2014–15 season and was replaced by Óscar García, who left shortly afterwards for "health reasons".

 Billy McKinlay replaced him but, despite winning 4 points out of a possible 6 under his stewardship, after just eight days he too was replaced, by Slaviša Jokanović.
 With Jokanović managing the team, Watford finished second in the Championship, after being edged out on the final day by champions AFC Bournemouth, and were promoted.

-Watford did not renew Jokanović's contract and he was replaced by the Spaniard Quique Sánchez Flores ahead of the 2015-16 season.
-Under Sánchez Flores Watford finished 13th in the Premier League, and reached the semi-finals of the FA Cup, ending Arsenal's bid to win the competition for three successive times, but were beaten 2-1 by Crystal Palace.
-Near the end of the season, in May 2016, Sánchez Flores and the club enacted a break clause in his contract, he and was replaced by Italian coach Walter Mazzarri who signed a three-year contract.
+Watford did not renew Jokanović's contract and he was replaced by the Spaniard Quique Sánchez Flores ahead of the 2015–16 season.
+Under Sánchez Flores Watford finished 13th in the Premier League, and reached the semi-finals of the FA Cup, ending Arsenal's bid to win the competition for three successive times, but were beaten 2–1 by Crystal Palace.
+Near the end of the season, in May 2016, Sánchez Flores and the club enacted a break clause in his contract, and he was replaced by Italian coach Walter Mazzarri who signed a three-year contract.
 At the end of the next season, in May 2017, Watford finished 17th and Mazzari resigned, replaced by Marco Silva.
-The new coach was sacked after approximately six months, in January 2018, and the club hired Javi Gracia.
-In April 2019 Watford came back from 2–0 down to beat Wolverhampton Wanderers to reach the FA Cup Final for the second time in their history, with Gerard Deulofeu scoring twice and Troy Deeney scoring a penalty in the 94th minute to take it to extra time.
-They met Manchester City in the Final and were defeated 6-0, a joint record margin of victory for an FA Cup Final.
+The new coach was sacked after approximately six months, following interest from Everton, in January 2018, and the club hired Javi Gracia.
+In April 2019 Watford came back from 2–0 down to beat Wolverhampton Wanderers to reach the FA Cup final for the second time in their history, with Gerard Deulofeu scoring twice and Troy Deeney scoring a penalty in the 94th minute to take it to extra time.
+They met Manchester City in the final and were defeated 6–0, a joint record margin of victory for an FA Cup Final.
 In the league Watford finished 11th, with 50 points, both club records for the Premier League era.